openSUSE/suse-vale-styleguide/common/README.TermWeb.md

 # Vale Termweb suggestions

 The `Termweb.yml` file includes suggestions from the TermWeb database.
-The terms need to be exportd first with thesaved `export-for-vale` export into a XML file, for example `xslt/tbx.xml`.
+The terms need to be exportd first with the saved `export-for-vale` export into a XML file.
 Then convert that file into a Vale suggestion list:
 ```
+xsltproc -param write-internal "true()" -o xslt/terms.txt xslt/termweb2text.xsl xslt/vale-export-terms.xml
-xsltproc -param write-internal "true()" -o xslt/tbx.txt xslt/termweb2text.xsl xslt/tbx.xml
+xsltproc -param write-internal "true()" -o xslt/products.txt xslt/termweb2text.xsl xslt/vale-export-products.xml
 ```
-The `xslt/tbx.txt` file contains the correct suggestion rules.
-Replace the ones in `Termweb.yml` with the content of `xslt/tbx.txt`, possubly sort ascending.
+The exported TXT files contain the correct suggestion rules.
+Replace the ones in `Termweb.yml` and `TermwebProducts.yml` with the content of the TXT files, possibly sort ascending.
 The indentation matters!

-# SUSE documentation wordlist
+# SUSE documentation wordlist <- OBSOLETED, DONT USE

 The https://github.com/openSUSE/suse-documentation-dicts repo contains a list of allowed words for a spell checker - `suse_wordlist.txt`.
 It can be updated by